Stay-at-home parents have a critical and gratifying job; raising their children to be responsible, caring, empathetic adults.

 Housing Assistance

 The SAHM community often qualifies for housing assistance to reduce monthly apartment rental expenses.
-The Section 8 voucher program is a government benefit helping low-income families afford a decent living place.
+The Section 8 voucher program is a government benefit that helps low-income families afford decent living places.

 Utility Bills